d6y/lift-cookbook/markdown/02-HTML.md

 <title class="lift:Menu.title"></title>
 ```

-The `lift:Menu.title` code prepends to any existing text in the title.
+The `lift:Menu.title` code appends to any existing text in the title.
 This means the following will have the phrase "Site Title - " in the title followed by the page title:

 ```scala
 <title class="lift:Menu.title">Site Title - </title>